 The sale of bebionic from Steeper to Ottobock gave me the opportunity to implement this vision with a new challenger brand within the global market.
-I was able to retain the operational and design expertise from the bebionic project, and with a team of brilliant colleagues in engineering set about designing the ultimate prosthetic hand: with performance, affordability, repairability, and esthetic appeal at the heart of things from day one.
+I was able to retain the operational and design expertise from the bebionic project, and with a team of brilliant colleagues in engineering, we set about designing the ultimate prosthetic hand: with performance, affordability, repairability, and aesthetic appeal at the heart of things from day one.

 Personally, this has been a big step for me, but one I think I was inevitably going to take – I’m very excited to show the prosthetics world what is possible when you put your mind to it!